openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Hosts and Guests
 ----------------

 MFEs become either "hosts" or "guests" or both.
 A host is an MFE that loads runtime modules from a guest.
 A guest may itself act as a host to modules from another guest.
+For example, the `Shell MFE`_ is only a host and all MFEs are guests in the shell; further, some pairs of MFEs might have a host/guest relationship with each other.

 Shell MFE
 ---------

 We will create a new "shell" MFE to act as the top-level host for all other MFEs.
 It is exclusively responsible for:

-- Initializing the application via ``@edx/frontend-platform``.
+- Initializing the application via `frontend-platform <frontend-platform_>`_.
 - Loading the base, expected version of all our shared dependencies.
 - Rendering the "layout" of the application, including the header and footer.
 - Loading the brand.